This post is all about long narrow living room layout ideas.

 Another smart tip that this picture demonstrates perfectly is that 1 big artwork works better in a small space than, let’s say, a full-fledged gallery wall.

-The placement of art above the couch also makes a big difference: make sure the art is close to the couch.
+The placement of art above the couch also makes a big difference: make sure the art is close to the sofa.
 According to Martha Stewart, the ideal distance is 8 to 10 inches to the couch.